How to Apply

 Before the Application

-• Is the Program Right for Me?
+- Is the Program Right for Me?
 Students should browse the PST website to gain some insight into the character of the program.
 The abstracts of recent PST theses will give you a sense of what kind of projects have been undertaken within the major.
 Current PST majors as well as graduates (some of whom are involved in a new PST alumni group) are often willing to answer questions about the program.
-You may also join us on our PST Facebook page (though this is not assiduously updated).
-With current PST majors, the director of the program holds a meeting for prospective majors in mid-February to answer any questions about admission procedures and program requirements.
-He is also willing to see prospective students individually.
-Please email PSTadmin@virginia.edu.
+You may also follow the PST Instagram page @pst_uva.
+The director of the program and current PST students hold various interest meetings for prospective majors in January and February to answer any questions about admission procedures and program requirements.
+Questions about the program, application process, and other general inquiries can be directed to current PST students via pstinterest@virginia.edu.
+If you are interested in meeting with the program director, please do reach out to PSTadmin@virginia.edu

-• Can I Study Abroad?
-The program requires students to be in Charlottesville during their third and fourth years.
-If you wish to study abroad, you should do so during your second year, or in a summer if you can manage it.
+- Can I Study Abroad?
+The program requires students to be in Charlottesville during the Fall and Spring semesters of their third and fourth years.
+If you wish to study abroad, you should do so during your second year, or in a summer or during J-term if you can manage it.
 Or you might consider studying or working abroad after you graduate.

 Application Process